Vae-Pesrine/RM2025_SENTRY/Readme.md

   cd ~/DownLoads
   unzip pcl-1.12.0.zip
   sudo mv pcl-1.12.0 /usr/local/include
+  cd /usr/local/include
-  mkdir build && cd build
+  sudo mkdir build && cd build
   cmake ..
   make -j4
   sudo make install
   ```
   The building process is running slow.
 Code "make -j4" means building with four threads, if your computer cannot afford it, you can run "make".
+If you can't run the command ,try "sudo *".

 - 2.Change the default path of pcl